A Brief History of the Brassiere.

 A Visual Timeline of Brassieres from 1910 to 1950s.

 The bust flattening fad continued well in to the 1920s helping to popularize the new ‘gamine look’.
 One woman changed everything , a Russian immigrant named Ida Rosenthal along with her husband formed a company called Maidenform in 1922.
 Producing bras with ‘bust cups’ attached with elastic, breasts were uplifted rather than flattened and the bra – as we now know it took off.
 The infamous gamine look of the bust flattening Symington-side-lacer however dominated haute couture as well as flapper styles through most of the Roaring Twenties decade.

 But by 1930, the silhouette was returning to a curvier more natural shape for young women.
 This year also saw the arrival of the seamless bra.
 In 1931 – the maternity wear company S.H.
 Camp and Company produced the first bra measurement size charts for women’s breasts and Warner’s quickly followed with their A B C D cup sizing charts.

 By the 1940s, bras had to be durable for women working long shifts in factories and on the farm [ Land Girls ] and the busty sweater girl look came along via Hollywood starlets like Lauren Bacall and Jane Russell.
 Military inspired bras were fashionable with torpedo and conical shapes abounding.
+With the arrival of the Paris New look – brassiere designers created wired bras to take the load, so to speak off ,normal bra straps – perfect for off the shoulder evening dresses and sportswear.
 As the 1950’s arrived, brassiere designers concentrated on making bras, girdles and all other female undergarments as glamorous as possible.